 Hey there, and happy Friday!
 Be sure to stop by and check out the ninth issue of “Your Own Terms,” the biweekly comic about Sir Terminus: Crusader of Logic, Manly Valor, and Multilingual Terminology Management.
 In this week’s issue, Terminus tackles some inconsistency issues between the engineering and marketing teams, and that creepy glove-guy from Regulatory Affairs.

 Your mother always told you (or should have, at least) to never talk with your mouth full.
 While we agree that that’s generally a good rule to abide by, it’s worth noting that good dinner conversation can turn an ordinary meal into a fantastic one.
 That said, here’s a new wacky word for you to chew on.

 For those of you who are interested in language or Chinese culture, in today’s entry you’ll learn about an ancient Chinese idiom used to accuse someone of taking a stupid or convoluted approach to a problem.
 Check it out!
 It’s pretty interesting stuff, if we do say so ourselves 🙂

-The fourth issue of “Your Own Terms,” the biweekly comic about Sir Terminus: Crusader of Logic, Manly Valor, and Multilingual Terminology Management.
-In this week’s issue, Terminus helps a coworker standardize their glossary with a –let’s just say– “unusual” method of file conversion.
+Happy Friday!
+And welcome back for the eighth issue of “Your Own Terms,” the biweekly comic about Sir Terminus: Crusader of Logic, Manly Valor, and Multilingual Terminology Management.
+In this week’s issue, Terminus shows off his multilingual internet meme skills and gains himself an overzealous fan.
+Check it out!

-The third issue of “Your Own Terms,” the biweekly comic about Sir Terminus: Crusader of Logic, Manly Valor, and Multilingual Terminology Management.
-In this week’s issue, Tammy the Terminologist goes all “Temple-of-Doom” on her translation and review staff….
-Yeah, it makes more sense if you actually check out the comic.
+The seventh issue of “Your Own Terms,” the biweekly comic about Sir Terminus: Crusader of Logic, Manly Valor, and Multilingual Terminology Management.
+In this week’s issue, Terminus finds out the hard way not to mess with internal auditors.
+Ever.